Kubernetes in Depth — Storage, Security, and Advanced Features

 Alternatively, manual creation involves base64-encoding data in a YAML manifest:

-apiVersion: v1 kind: Secret metadata: name: lf-secret data: password: TEZUckAxbgo=
+apiVersion: v1 kind: Secret metadata: name: mysql data: password: TXlTZWN1cmVQYXNzMTIz

 Secrets are not encrypted by default, only base64-encoded, requiring additional measures like encryption at rest for enhanced security.
 Each Secret is limited to 1MB, and excessive use can strain host memory, as Secrets are stored as API objects.